 If this age range is your target audience, then NOVA is definitely a good station to advertise on.

+Mix 94.5 is about hearing the hits you love along with the ones you forgot you loved.
 As a mix station, 94.5 has managed to live up to its name not just in music, but in demographical spread as well.
+They are well known for their RnB Fridays.

 This makes MIX a great all-rounder station for advertising.
 It might not be the most specific, but it is a good station to add into the mix (pun intended) when running a campaign on various stations.

 The majority of 96FM’s listeners sit in the 18-54 markets.
-They have a pretty even foothold (about 15%) of the listeners in every demographic echelon.
+The station’s appeal is to those over 25, and paticularly to those over 35.
+They have a pretty even foothold (about 15%) of the listeners in every demographic echelon, and have a male skew of about 53%.

 Their promotions range from young adult based events, such as nightclubs to older events like wine bar vouchers.